carlos22/carddav2fb/README.md

 Features:

 * Allows to import CardDAV contacts (e.g. from 'owncloud') to an AVM FritzBox
-* No modification of the FirtzBox firmware (aka FritzOS) required
+* No modification of the FRITZ!Box firmware (aka FritzOS) required
 * Multiple CardDAV accounts and "folders" can be specified

 **CAUTION: This script will overwrite your current contacts in the FritzBox without any warning!**